tgm-team/tgm/docs/tutorials/hook_tutorial.md

         return batch
 ```

 **Important**: Each hooks adds attributes to the batch.
-Hooks that run after it may dependend on these attributes (with `requires`).
+Hooks that run after it may dependent on these attributes (with `requires`).
 More on that later.

 ## 2. HookManager: Orchestrator of Hooks

 `HookManager` manages which hooks are applied to a batch, and in what order.
 You can think of it like a key-value store where:

 - *Keys*: e.g. `'train'`, `'val'`, `'test'`
-- *Values*: List of hooks associated with that key
+- *Values*: List of hooks associated with each key

 Hooks are executed automatically during data loading, allowing different transformations to occur for different data splits.
 For instance: